zeel-codder/MyWebSite/Blogs/Html/Html4SimpleTages/Html4SimpleTages.md

 # 2 Input

-Input is one off the important tag in html.<em> with the help of input you can take input form user</em>.
+Input is one off the important tag in html.* with the help of input you can take input form user*.

 Input tag main attribute: